 The monthly costs of a loan may be fairly even with the cost of a monthly rent.
 When you are living in a home you own, you pay ‘rent’ to yourself, and each amortisation means saving towards your future.
-In addition, the Finnish state currently supports housing loan borrowers, and you can deduct housing loan interest in your taxation.
+When considering whether to buy or rent a home, please remember that the state also subsidises people taking out a housing loan, and you can, for the time being, deduct the housing loan interest in your taxation.

 As a home owner you have more responsibility, but also more rights.
 You can live in your home as long as you like without having to wonder when your landlord might terminate your rental agreement.
-As a home owner, you can decorate as much as you wish.
+As an owner, you can decorate and paint your home as much as you wish.
 For larger renovations, you will need a permit from the housing company and possibly a building permit.

 Your monthly costs are determined according to your loan as well as different charges.
 Even if you own your home, you must pay for certain things, such as water and the use of the housing company’s sauna.
 You should also take into account that as an owner you will have to participate in the housing company's renovation costs.
 For example, the costs of façade or pipe renovations will be graded to the housing company's shareholders according to the square metres of their home.